Twin Perspectives

 Tashkent

-Tashkent feels the most modern and cosmopolitan of the three cities we visited, and to be honest, felt no different to many European cities.
-The city has a low crime rate and is extensively policed, although this hasn’t always been the case.
+Tashkent feels the most modern and cosmopolitan of the three cities we visited – and to be honest, felt no different to many European cities.
+The city has a low crime rate and is extensively policed (although this hasn’t always been the case).

-The country did once have a reputation for an extremely corrupt police force but things have long since changed since the arrival of the new President in 2016.
-Since then, tourism has been a huge focus for the country, and as a result, the police force – who once saw tourists as an easy way to make a little money from, now have 78 new laws to govern them by.
-This has vastly improved the safety of tourists in the city.
+Since then, tourism has been a huge focus for the country, and as a result, the police force – who once saw tourists as an easy way to make a little money – now have 78 new laws to govern them by.

 tashkent travel

 We didn’t feel uncomfortable at all exploring the city, even at night, where the bustling streets felt well lit and safe.
 In fact, we felt like any other group of locals or ex pats enjoying the city.
-As you’ll discover, Tashkent is a huge melting pot of different cultures, with many Russians now living in the city, having left their country during the war.
+As you’ll discover, Tashkent is a huge melting pot of different cultures, with many Russians now living in the city, having left their country during the conflict.

 Bukhara

-Bukhara is a very different vibe to Tashkent, feeling far more like a dusty, desert oasis.
-Despite the contrasting setting, however, Bukhara felt incredibly safe and its compact nature meant it felt easy to navigate as a solo traveller.
+Despite the contrasting setting, however, Bukhara also felt incredibly safe and its compact nature meant it was easy to navigate as a solo female traveller.
 As it was a smaller city, we found locals particularly friendly and more than happy to support with directions or enquiries.

 reasons to visit bukhara